DSM 5 Criteria for Borderline Personality Disorder

 Rejection distress in BPD

-A study led by Eric Fertuck from The City College of New York, Columbia University, and New York State Psychiatric Institute identified a unique brain response to social rejection in individuals with BPD.
+A study led by Eric Fertuck from The City College of New York, Columbia University, and the New York State Psychiatric Institute identified a unique brain response to social rejection in individuals with BPD.
 The research found that the rostro-medial prefrontal cortex, a region typically active during rejection, remains inactive in those with BPD.

 This may explain the heightened sensitivity and distress to rejection experienced by individuals with this disorder.
-The findings have significant implications for improving diagnosis and developing more effective therapies for BPD.
-(Fertuck et al., 2022)
+The findings have significant implications for improving diagnosis and developing more effective therapies for BPD (Fertuck et al., 2022).

-Stress reactivity and generation in BPD
+Stress reactivity, generation, and chronic feelings of emptiness in BPD

 Research by Allen et al. (2020) explored the relationship between stress and BPD by examining the roles of negative affect, antagonism, and disinhibition.
 The study discovered that antagonism and disinhibition, in particular, are key features that drive the generation of stressors resulting from individual choices or behaviors in people with BPD.
 This insight into the distinct features of BPD can help tailor interventions to reduce the stress-related burden in affected individuals.

-These studies represent just a fraction of the ongoing research efforts to understand and treat Borderline Personality Disorder.
+These studies represent just a fraction of the ongoing research efforts to understand and treat borderline personality disorder.
 By continually exploring the biological, psychological, and social facets of BPD, researchers hope to improve the lives of those affected by this challenging condition.

 References